-SLAM-ER missile equipped with deck multipurpose fighters F / A-18B / C, F / A-18E / F, and in the future - and F-35A.
-SLAM-ER is the “intra-American” competitor of the Kyrgyz Republic JASSM (purchases by the last US fleet are still problematic).
+The SLAM-ER missile is equipped with F / A-18B / C, F / A-18E / F, and, in the future, the F-35A.
+SLAM-ER - “intra-American” competitor of the Kyrgyz Republic JASSM (procurement of the latter fleet The United States so far seems problematic).

 Thus, before the start of the 2010-s, in the arsenal of the United States Air Force and Navy in the class of non-nuclear cruise missiles with a range of 300-3000 km there will be only low-altitude subsonic (M = 0,7-0,8) CR with marching turbofan engines with low and ultra-low radar visibility ( EPR = 0,1-0,01 sq.
 M) and high accuracy (KVO - less than 10 m).